FindMySchool LogoFindMySchool

 Absence levels require attention.
 The school has historically recorded above-average absence rates.
 Persistent absence has been identified as an area needing continued focus.
 Families placing high value on daily attendance culture should examine current data carefully with the school.

 English Baccalaureate uptake is modest.
-Only around 20% of pupils achieve the EBacc, below England averages.
+42.6% of pupils entered the EBacc, and 21.5% achieved grade 5 or above across the EBacc measure.
 While this reflects the school's inclusive approach to curriculum breadth, families specifically seeking structured EBacc pathways may prefer alternatives.

 Sixth form size is small.
 Approximately 40 students complete sixth-form study annually.
 While this ensures close relationships, choice of A-level subjects and peer group breadth may be more limited than larger sixth forms.